 At times, there are unique things that happen to roof structures and we like to share those stories.
 Let’s face it, making roofing interesting isn’t the easiest thing to do, but telling stories about how we were able to help our customers makes it a whole lot better!

-Wayne McDaniel shares the journey of the Seven Hills Health and Rehabilitation flat roof replacement project.
-From start to finish this job was expected to take about three weeks.
+Apachee Roofing estimated that it would take about three weeks to finish the job from start to finish.
 The crew started out by removing the two layers of roof that were currently on the building, a modified roof over the original gravel roof.

 Despite all of the rainfall in Tallahassee in December, Wayne and his team at Apachee Roofing were right on schedule with the TPO roofing installation estimate of 17-20 days.

-Apachee Roofing is a locally-owned Tallahassee roofing company, serving homeowners and commercial properties with quality service.
-The majority of the company’s work is residential services, especially repair.
+Serving homeowners and commercial properties with quality service is something that the workers at Apachee Roofing live by.
+Residential services, especially repair, is majority of the company’s work.
 The company has been a family business for decades and prides itself on customer service and accountability.

 It’s what’s on top that counts!